DevRaulOliveira/main-projects/databricks/governance/users_governance/README.md

 * Ensure the CSV file path and audit table are accessible and up-to-date
 * Adjust schema and logic as organizational needs evolve
 * Document all changes for future maintenance and audits

----

-This advanced documentation is designed for clarity, detail, and ease of maintenance.
-Follow the guidelines to adapt the notebook as needed and ensure reliable, valuable results.